Volkswagen California review

 MPG, running costs & CO2

-Volkswagen claims that the 148bhp diesel California can achieve up to 33.2mpg, and even the most powerful 196bhp version manages 33.4mpg.
-CO2 emissions for both are up to 223g/km.
-The 4MATIC four-wheel drive version drops that figure to 31.2mpg with emissions rising to 237g/km.
+Volkswagen claims that the 148bhp diesel California can achieve up to 35.8mpg and emissions of 221g/km.
+Go for the 201bhp version with front-wheel drive and it’ll return around 34.9mpg and emissions of 226g/km of CO2, while opting for the 4MOTION four-wheel drive version of this engine drops that figure to 32.8mpg with emissions rising to 238g/km.

-Fuel costs aside, the California ought to be relatively inexpensive to run.
+Purchase price and fuel costs aside, the California ought to be relatively inexpensive to run.
 It's based on a commercial vehicle and vans need to turn their employers a profit, so running costs can't be too high.
-However, while routine servicing costs are similar between van and camper, the California's larger tyres will be more expensive to replace when worn.
+However, while routine servicing costs are similar between van and camper, tyres for the optional 18-inch wheels will be more expensive to replace when worn.

 When it comes to insurance, we suggest obtaining a quote before deciding to buy a California.
 The Association of British Insurers (ABI) places the 148bhp diesel Ocean in insurance group 29, but costs are likely to vary considerably between buyers.